-late 14c., "to reduce;" early 15c., "to deduct, subtract," from Old French rabattre "beat down, drive back," also "deduct," from re- "repeatedly" (see re-) + abattre "beat down" (see abate).
-Meaning "to pay back (a sum) as a rebate" is from 1957.
-Related: Rebated; rebating.
+late 14c., rebaten, "to reduce, diminish;" early 15c., "to deduct, subtract," from Old French rebatre, rabatre, rabattre "beat down, drive back," also "deduct," from re-, "back," or perhaps "repeatedly" (see re-) + abattre "beat down" (see abate).

 Original senses now are obsolete.
 The meaning "to pay back (a sum) as a rebate" is from 1957 and might be from rebate (v.).
 Related: Rebated; rebating.

 1650s, "an allowance by way of discount, deduction from a sum of money to be paid," from rebate (v.).
 By 1882 as "a repayment, money paid back."

 word-forming element meaning "back, back from, back to the original place;" also "again, anew, once more," also conveying the notion of "undoing" or "backward," etc. (see sense evolution below), c.
 1200, from Old French re- and directly from Latin re- an inseparable prefix meaning "again; back; anew, against."

 Watkins (2000) describes this as a "Latin combining form conceivably from Indo-European *wret-, metathetical variant of *wert- "to turn."
 De Vaan says the "only acceptable etymology" for it is a 2004 explanation which reconstructs a root in PIE *ure "back."

 In earliest Latin the prefix became red- before vowels and h-, a form preserved in redact, redeem, redolent, redundant, redintegrate, and, in disguise, render (v.).
 In some English words from French and Italian re- appears as ra- and the following consonant is often doubled (see rally (v.1)).